harrisonlab/neonectria_ditissima/Pathogen/Circos/Hg_vs_R9_circos.md

   cat $OutDir/At_Ag_genome.txt | grep -f $OutDir/At_vs_Ag_syntenous_contigs.txt | cut -f6 -d ' ' | awk '{s+=$1} END {print s}'
 ``` -->

-Contig order was selected by taking the first line of that file and then also
-taking the reversed order of FoL contigs using the command:
+Contig order was selected by taking the first line of that file and then also taking the reversed order of contigs using the command:

 ```bash
 cat $OutDir/Hg_vs_R9_contig_orientation.txt | grep -A1 'Order of all seen contigs' | tail -n1 | sed "s/, /\n/g" > tmp.txt